-James Hart is Senior Reference Librarian in the University of Cincinnati Law Library.
+James Hart is Senior Librarian Emeritus at the University of Cincinnati Law Library.
 He holds the M.A. in classics and the M.S.L.S. from the University of Southern California.
-Part of this article is derived from his article titled The European Human Rights System, 102 Law Library Journal 533 (2010)).
+Part of this article is derived from his article titled The European Human Rights System, 102 Law Library Journal 533 (2010).

 Table of Contents